danieljohnevans/danieljohnevans.github.io/_posts/2015-7-28-NNV-plotting.markdown

 These investigations take time and the going is slow.
 A few miscellaneous notes:

 <ul>For whatever reason, CT and RI seem to have relatively static names.
-I've made few, if any, georectifications due to name changes or spelling variations.
+I've made few, if any, georectifications due to name changes or spelling variations.</ul>
 <ul>Most of my time is devoted to trying to figure out Upstate NY's complicated village system.
-This information has been difficult to find.
+This information has been difficult to find. </ul>
 <ul>This contrasts sharply with ME, NE and VT.
 They seem to have devoted historians/Wikipedians.
-Town name changes are diligently noted on Wikipedia pages or easily findable on the web.
+Town name changes are diligently noted on Wikipedia pages or easily findable on the web.</ul>

 My current iteration plots out to:
 ![NE MAP Cleaner](/assets/Rplot_clean.png){: .center-image .responsive-image }